TacticalSpoon331/MaBoizDDoS/README.md

 # MaBoizDDoS

 # Disclaimer
 This is a DDoS simulator tool but it does start real attacks that can take down real websites, it is for testing purposes and what you do with it is not my responsibility.
-I am not responsible for any damage that you might cause.
+I am not responsible for your actions and/or any damage that you might cause.

 ## Getting Started